MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/developer-program-overview.md

 *  You only plan to ship via Microsoft storefronts on Microsoft devices, such as Xbox, Windows 10 PC, and Hololens.

+To join the Xbox Live Creators Program:

+* Create a Partner Center account; see <a href="https://docs.microsoft.com/partner-center/mpn-create-a-partner-center-account" target="_blank">Create a Partner Center account</a> at the Partner Center documentation site.

 ### ID@Xbox Managed Partners Program